Dyson planning hair brush that can dry your locks

 Credit: IPO/IB Times

 It’s safe to say that Dyson is taking hair drying very seriously indeed.
 The Dyson Supersonic, released last year, is reputedly eight times faster than its rivals and just half the weight.

 It has four heat settings, three airflow settings and a cold shot.
-But it doesn’t come cheap and retails at an eye-watering £299.
+But it doesn’t come cheap, retailing at an eye-watering £299.

-The firm spent some £50 million into the development of its hair dryer and is likely to be using the same lab dedicated to “investigating the science of hair” for this project.
+The firm spent some £50 million developing its hair dryer and is likely to be using the same lab dedicated to “investigating the science of hair” for this project.

 Kitting your home out with Dyson gadgets is an expensive habit and you can imagine the hair brush's pricing will leave us blown away in the same way as the Supersonic's price tag did.